 When the Mrs. Halls of the world say: “If you are friends with a Hall boy on Facebook or Instagram or Twitter, then you are friends with the whole Hall family.”
 Run!
 Run my child because these few teenage years are supposed to be spent maturing into early adulthood.
-Don’t let anyone tell you that parents should be uninvolved but if parents are deciding on who is worthy to be a boy’s friend nothing good will happen.
+Don’t let anyone tell you that parents should be uninvolved but when parents are deciding who is worthy to be a boy’s friend nothing good will happen.
 Ever.

 Mrs. Hall is right, don’t take your phone to bed with you.
 It’s easy to make bad decisions when you’re overtired.

 Mrs. Hall is very wrong on just about every other front.
 Boys aren’t led around by their penises, they’re perfectly capable of seeing you in a towel or a bikini or even a short skirt and still being able to string together a sentence.
-Of course there are moments where it will be difficult but that’s part of growing up, you’ll figure out what those moments are and how you got there.
+Of course, there are moments where it will be difficult but that’s part of growing up.
+You’ll figure out what those moments are and how you got there.

 Girls, adults are afraid of your sexuality.
 The moms who are teaching their boys that you’re nothing but a seductress if you dare go braless or post a selfie where your [gasp] shoulders are exposed are terrified.
 I’m not sure what makes them afraid.
 It’s possible that they think their sons will burn in eternal hell, that they’re worried you’ll knock on their door pregnant one day soon or something that’s less easy to identify.
 Just know that adult women who are concerned about teenage girls not wearing bras are fearful women.
 Know that women (and men) who are operating out of fear have no advice to give that’s of any value.

-Your sexuality is part of you and it’s not the bad part of you.
+Your sexuality is part of you, and it’s not the bad part of you.
 I’m not convinced there is a bad part of most people.

 I don’t care if you’re 5 or 95 if your skirt’s too short and your bikini is too small, if you’ve kissed too many boys or girls.
 I don’t care if you glam it up for a photo, stick out your tongue or twerk on national TV.
 I don’t care if you wear a bra or makeup.
-How you present yourself is up to you, there will be consequences but they won’t be coming from me.
-You have value and your value doesn’t come from covering your nipples and your knees.
+How you present yourself is up to you, there will be consequences, but they won’t be coming from me.
+You have value, and your value doesn’t come from covering your nipples and your knees.
 Your value comes from giving a little more than you take and exploring the world you are poised to inherit.

 On behalf of Mrs. Hall I apologize to you.
-The world really does value young women even if her words and the words of preachers like her would have you believe otherwise.
+The world does value young women even if her words and the words of preachers like her would have you believe otherwise.

 You’re good girls.